aur9ra/chasqui-server/README.md

 It is built to be exceptionally powerful yet easy to run on virtually any hardware capable of spinning up a Docker container.
 Chasqui is being developed with the specific goal of running on a Raspberry Pi.

-Note: This is the companion to the [Chasqui Frontend](https://github.com/aur9ra/chasqui-frontend).
+**Note**: This is the companion to the [Chasqui Frontend](https://github.com/aur9ra/chasqui-frontend).
 The frontend includes a webhook listener to enable real-time, static-site rebuilds whenever your content changes.

 **Note:** This project is very early in development.